SIC-POVMs from Stark units: Prime dimensions n^2+3: Calculating the size of the Galois group

 \begin{lemma} Let $F$ be a number field and $\pp$ a prime of $F$ above $2$ of absolute ramification index $e$.
 If $u \in F$ is a $\pp$-unit and $E=F(\sqrt{u})$ a non-trivial quadratic extension of $F$, then the exponent of $\pp$ in the conductor of $E/F$ is at most $2e$. \end{lemma}

-\begin{proof} Since this is a local question and local conductors are preserved under completion, we can replace $F$ by the local field $F_\pp$ and $u$ by its image in that, which will be a unit.
-If $u$ is a square in $F_\pp$, then $\pp$ splits in $E/F$ and the exponent of the conductor is $0$.
-So we are reduced to proving the statement of the lemma for a quadratic extension by the square-root of a unit $u$, of a 2-adic local field of ramification index $e$ over $\QQ_2$.
-Let~$\PP$ be the prime of~$E$ lying over~$\pp$, so we are considering~$E_\PP / F_\pp$.
+\begin{proof} This is a local question which can be handled with local class field theory (see, e.g., Chapter III of Ref.~\citenum{neukirch}).
+If $E/F$ is an abelian extension of local fields with conductor $\mathfrak{f}$, then $\mathfrak{f} = \prod_\qq\mathfrak{f}_\qq$, where $\mathfrak{f}_\qq$ is the (local) conductor of the abelian extension of completions $E_\qq/F_\qq$ (see below), where $\qq$ runs over all places of $F$ in the product and $E_\qq$ is the completion of $E$ at any of the places of $E$ lying over $\qq$ (Prop.~IV.7.5 in Ref.~\citenum{neukirch}).
+Here, $\mathfrak{f}_\qq$ is a power $\qq^r, r \ge 0$ of $\qq$, so it is the local (at $\qq$) part of the global conductor.
+Thus, we can replace $F$ by the local field $F_\pp$ and $u$ by its image in that, which will be a unit.
+If $u$ is a square in $F_\pp$, then $\pp$ splits in $E/F$ and the exponent of the conductor is $0$, since locally we get a trivial extension.
+So we are reduced to proving the statement of the lemma for a quadratic extension by the square root of a unit $u$, of a $2$-adic local field of ramification index $e$ over $\QQ_2$.
+Let~$\PP$ be a prime of~$E$ lying over~$\pp$, so we are considering~$E_\PP / F_\pp$.

 We could prove the local version with an explicit case-by-case analysis when $e =\text{$1$ or $2$}$, which are the only cases we shall need later; however it is easier to prove the general case using local class field theory and some properties of local Hilbert symbols.